thesofakillers/thesofakillers.github.io/content/posts/culture.md

 First, I think taking this view provides at least a partial answer to the questions of _"What will we do when our labour will finally be automated away?
-How will we find meaning after work?"_ I always found those questions kind of odd, because there are so many ways to get meaning out of life outside of work, and so it feels like those questions come from a lack of introspection or a lack of imagination.
+How will we find meaning after work?"_ I always found those questions kind of odd, because there are so many ways to get meaning outside of work, and so it feels like those questions come from a lack of introspection or a lack of imagination.
 Do you not find meaning in your relationships?
 From the stories you're told and the stories you tell?
 Have you never felt something when experiencing a piece art?
 Have you ever tried making some yourself?
 My answer to the meaning post-labour questions is that I expect that we will largely switch